hyosung11/Launch-School/Courses/journal.md

 14:32 Studied "prototypal and pseudo-classical inheritance".

 15:37 Studying "Higher-order functions" but put a lot of other notes about functions in this section.
 I have to pee.

+16:00 Studied "method and property lookup sequence in the prototype chain".